GunayAghalarli/signatur-its-task/README.md

    - The script identifies the region with the maximum overlap, where plates frequently appear.

 4. **Visualization:**
    - For each camera, a colorized heatmap is generated.
-The heatmap highlights regions with more plate overlaps with blue color and unused parts of the canvas is white color.
+The heatmap highlights regions with more plate overlaps with red color and unused parts of the canvas is blue color.

-5. **Performance Tracking:**
-   - The script tracks and prints the time taken for different stages (fetching data, processing coordinates, generating the heatmap).

-6. **Display:**
+5. **Display:**
    - The script uses OpenCV to display the heatmap for each camera, using a colorized view (using the JET color map).
 The visualization remains open until a key is pressed.

 ## Output

-- The script displays heatmaps of the camera frames, where the colors represent the number of plates observed in those regions.
+- The script displays camera canvas and heatmaps of the camera frames, where the colors represent the number of plates observed in those regions.
 - For each camera, the script prints the regions with the most plate overlaps and the count of plates in those regions.

 ## How to Run